Close Menu

 That being said, the terms may still be used by some to describe individuals with autism who have varying levels of needs.
 Here is an understanding of the differences:

-1. High functioning autism: This term usually refers to individuals with autism who have average or above average intellect and language skills.
-They may have milder symptoms compared to those with low functioning autism and their cognitive abilities might allow them to function in certain areas.
+1. High functioning autism: This term usually refers to individuals with autism who have average or above average intelligence and language skills.
+They may have milder symptoms compared to those with low functioning autism.
+Therefore, their cognitive abilities might allow them to function in certain areas.
 However, they still face challenges with social interaction, communication, and sensory processing.

 2. Low functioning autism: This term was previously used to describe individuals with autism who had more significant symptoms and higher support needs.
 They often have an intellectual disorder, limited or no verbal communication skills, and challenges doing daily living skills.
 It is worth noting that the term “nonverbal autism” is sometimes used to describe those who have minimal or no functional speech.

-SSA’S LISTING 12.10 FOR AUTISM IN THE BLUE BOOK
+SSA’S LISTING 12.10 FOR AUTISM IN SSA’S BLUE BOOK

 The SSA has a specific listing to refer to win when looking at whether to pay you benefits for Autism.
 The listing for adults is listing 12.10.
 It is found in the SSA’s “blue book,” which is simply a list of medical conditions.
 In order to meet the listing, you must first be found to have Autism.
 Next, you must meet the elements under Part A and Part B :